chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 Simple experiment that shows how to use a structured buffer as a shader record parameter in both Vulkan and D3D12.
 Shader record parameter is local root signature parmeter in D3D12 speak.

+This experiment uses [Eric Haines' sphereflake algorithm from SPD](https://www.realtimerendering.com/resources/SPD/) to generate AABBs for a sphereflake.

 This experiment builds off of **basic_procedural**.